 After the assignments had been doled out, I was left without a task, which meant that myself along with the other unchosen, were to retreat to a section of the baron warehouse that was made up of some crudely erected office-styled cubicles.
 We were to sit there ‘just in case’ anything should come up that we may be needed for.
 I removed my beret, claimed a chair and settled in for the long wait.
 Just as you would suspect, there were many days where there was nothing for us to be tasked with, so, we just sat there.
 Sat there and counted the cracks in the blue tinted pavement, or tried to decipher the initials that had been carved into the sides of the well-aged, wooden desks while picturing who they once belonged to.

 I was in the process of constructing a fictitious fable of one, ‘C.W.’, when the metal roofing rattled with the sound of one of the Sergeants booming voice calling for me.
 I quickly jumped from my chair, and rounded one of the walls of the cubical so as to make myself visible to the calling Sergeant.
 “HENEGHAN!” he demanded, I stood tall and called back so that he knew I had heard his request for a specific Private, “YES SERGEANT!”

 “ON ME.
 Double TIME!”

 I then quickly and deliberately hustled over to where the statuesque Sergeant was stood waiting for me.
-I jogged until I was within about an arm’s reach and then came to a sudden stop while raising a bent right leg to about waist height, before slamming my right heel down to the pavement.
-It collided to the cement flooring with the sound of a gunshot.
+I jogged until I was within about an arm’s reach and then came to a sudden stop while slamming my heal down to the pavement and assumed the position of attention.
+The clatter of my boot slamming to the cement flooring below gave off a sudden and thunderous boom, the sound of discipline.
 It echoed faintly off of the metal walls of the building, while I stood at attention, awaiting further instruction from the stoic Sergeant.